Cowboy Trail in Alberta – Stop’s You’ll Want to Make

 Photos of the Cowboy Trail in Alberta

-The Cowboy Highway is a treat to drive – not only because it’s scenic, but the roads are much quieter than Highway 2.
+The Cowboy Highway is a treat to drive – not only because it’s scenic, but the roads are generally much quieter than Highway 2.
 In you drive it in fall keep an eye out for red-tailed hawks!

 Some ranches are visible from the road